telerik/blazor-docs/components/stockchart/tooltip/overview.md

 1. Inside the `<StockChartSeries>`, include the `<StockChartSeriesTooltip>` tag.
 1. Set its `Visible` parameter to `true` or `false`.

->caption Enable the tooltip for a specific Chart Series
+>caption Disable the tooltip for a specific series and leave the rest enabled

 ````CSHTML
 @* Disable the tooltip for a specific Chart Series *@